 This can have a positive impact on retention: In The People Puzzle: Building and Retaining a Talented Accounting and Finance Team, a report from Robert Half and the American Institute of CPAs (AICPA), accounting and finance professionals cited “flexible work hours” as one of the top three nonmonetary contributors to job satisfaction.
 (For CPAs at small firms, it was #1.)

 Giving employees more control over their time can have an added benefit: It can help you be more productive in your position.

 Actions + words = impact

-One other post-tax season staff management tip: Offer a heartfelt thank-you to your team.
-It’s a simple form of employee recognition, yes, but one that can go a long way toward making your workers feel valued.
+One other post-tax season staff management tip: Offering a heartfelt thank you can go a long way toward making your workers feel valued.
 You may feel confident your staff members know you appreciate their hard work, but you should tell them anyway, so you can be sure.

 And if you have employees who went truly above and beyond to get things done right this tax season, extend that thank-you to some form of public kudos.
 Whether it’s in a department meeting or an article in the company newsletter, nothing compares to being singled out as the type of professional the business relies on for its success.

 However you choose to celebrate the end of tax season with your staff, be sure to make it both meaningful and fun.
 If you do, you’ll give the dedicated professionals on your accounting and finance teams even more reason to be proud of their accomplishments and to love their jobs.

 Subscribe to the Robert Half newsletter for articles and resources to help you build and manage a winning accounting and finance team — all sent directly to your inbox.